pacmad/bookingservice/README.md

 # bookingservice
-Microservice for booking seats in a theater
+Microservice for doing ticket booking in a theater